Single-Cell-Genomics-Group-CNAG-CRG/SCrafty-package/README.md

 environment.
 2- running `devtools::document()`to build the documentation for the function in `man/` and `NAMESPACE`.
-Check will return error if the documentation is not present for a function in `R/` is not present.
+Check will return error if the documentation for a function in `R/` is not present.
-3- running `devtools::check()`, after making sure the function runs well we need to be sure that all the moving parts of the foofactors package still work in the package environment. `devtools::check()`is the equivalent of running `R CMD check` in the terminal.
+3- running `devtools::check()`, after making sure the function runs well we need to be sure that all the moving parts of the package still work in the package environment. `devtools::check()`is the equivalent of running `R CMD check` in the terminal.
-4- Add a unit test for the function via `devtools::use_test("foo")`.
+4- Add a unit test for the function via `devtools::use_test("fbind")`.
 This will open an rscript named **test-fbind.R** in `test/testthat`.
-To check that the unit test runs properly you can run `devtools::test()`.
+To check that all the unit tests runs properly you can run `devtools::test()`.
 5- Lastly, if you add an example in `README.Rmd` compile it using `devtools::build_readme()`.
 Bonus, if your package requires a dependency not found the file